ramfjord/better-chess-board/README.md

 Roughly prioritized list

 * Make prettier/more functional markers for which pieces are attacking which squares
+  * refactor out code/css for marking attacked squares, so that different methods can be plugged in at will
 * Add pgn notation parser + loader
 * When you are moving a piece, updated the attacked squares as if you've moved it to the square you're hovering over
 * Add board flip animations